 How far could you walk while heavily pregnant?
 What about if you were in labour?

 In rural Kenya, pregnant women often have to walk long distances over terrible roads to access health services.
-Our Team Mum appeal will fund pregnancy support groups, so mums living in isolated rural communities can be reached by health services.
+Fundraising for Child.org supports programmes like our pregnancy support groups, so mums living in isolated rural communities can be reached by health services.

 Walk like a mum!

 Choose a scenic walking route near you, we suggest around 10 miles.
 The Walking Britain website has a fantastic list of routes to choose from.

 Ask some friends to join you & choose their own route.

 Please note: If you choose to gather together in-person for the walk, you should follow government social distancing advice (this links to the UK advice, but if you're somewhere else, check local guidelines).

 Create your online donation page and ask friends, family and colleagues to donate, so we can create pregnancy support groups for young mums in Kenya.

 Walk your walk while carrying a weight of 10kg (the average amount of extra weight carried by a woman when she is pregnant).
 If you're not walking together, check-in with your fellow walkers on social media at set points to keep each other motivated.
 We strongly recommend carrying your weight in a sturdy backpack.
 (If you are pregnant yourself or have back problems, please consult a doctor before taking part, and we would recommend you do the walk without carrying the weight.)